Michigan AG executes search warrants on Google and X in ongoing 2020 fake electors probe - KESQ

 Chesebro also privately pinged several other Wisconsin political pundits and legal scholars, including some whom he sparred with in public Twitter posts.
 Most were ignored.

-One of the attorneys Chesebro privately targeted was Daniel Rodriguez, who attended Northwestern University’s law school with Chesebro and is now a professor there.
-On December 29, 2020, Chesebro sent link to Rodriguez about a new lawsuit from the Trump campaign trying to overturn the Wisconsin results.
+One of the attorneys Chesebro privately targeted was Daniel Rodriguez, who attended Harvard Law School with Chesebro and is now a law professor at Northwestern University.
+On December 29, 2020, Chesebro sent a link to Rodriguez about a new lawsuit from the Trump campaign trying to overturn the Wisconsin results.
 Rodriguez replied with “LOL.”

 “I don’t remember this exchange exactly,” Rodriguez told CNN in an email, “but my best guess is that the ‘LOL’ was because this whole false electors lawsuit business was, and is, insane.”

-Note: CORRECTION: This story has been updated to accurately reflect the educational background of Chesebro and Rodriguez.